-Students, alumni and citizens in the community should be able to make informed career decisions and develop well-organized job portfolios with the assistance of MCC and the Montgomery County NCWorks Career Center.
+Students, alumni and citizens in the community should be able to make informed career decisions and develop wellorganized job portfolios with the assistance of the MCC Workforce Development Center.
 Free services include career and personal assessments, employment readiness preparation, job placement assistance, resume preparation, and career counseling.
 Students and job seekers have access to resources that provide extensive career exploration and job searches.
 Customers also have access to representatives from the Employment Security Commission, Vocational Rehabilitation, Department of Social Services, Montgomery County Schools, Troy Housing Authority, and Youth Support Services, as well as MCC services.
 The Center is located on the MCC campus and is open Monday through Friday.